hughlaw/colmcille2021/documentation/README.md

 ![main admin dashboard](./screenshots/main-admin-ui.png)

-On the next screen you will be able to fill in the details of your post, then once you’re happy with it, click the “Publish” button and then “Publish now” to add you post to the live blog.
+On the next screen you will be able to fill in the details of your post, then once you’re happy with it, click the "Save" button.
+This saves your post as a draft.
+After a minute or so, you will see some additional buttons appear allowing you to set the status to "Ready" and then publish your post to the live blog.
+You can also delete the post from this screen.

-**NOTE: It can take a few minutes before your post will appear on the live blog.**
+**NOTE: It can take a few minutes after each save or publish before your post will appear on the live blog.**

 ![adding a new post](./screenshots/adding-a-post.png)